 Huamereng, Border Regions, Doi Wawi & More…

-Finally, following a bout of ill health and a few other commitments, I was able to get a ‘proper’ motorcycle trip in.
+(28th January 2018) Finally, following a few commitments, I was able to get a ‘proper’ motorcycle trip in.
 December period was pretty much ride free and January saw me take on just a couple of day rides.
 So, was great to get back on the bike and get out again.
 This ride is in two stages.
 Originally I had planned to make it one full ride trip, but some timings were out.
 Mainly due to a friend flying in to Chiang Rai to attend the Chiang Rai International Jazz Festival, which I decided to attend also.
 So, I cut my trip in two parts.

 Not so long ago I was looking at google maps around the Doi Ang Khang area, wondering if there was some areas around there that I had not been to before.
 Spotted an interesting looking border road and figured it was worth seeing if I could ride this route (there is a similar border route closer to Mae Sai, which I have ridden along before some years back and planned to ride again a few days later).
 As I was looking at the route on the map, I also noticed a road going up to a viewpoint (Huamereng), which turns out is the 2nd highest peak in Thailand, after Doi Inthanon.
 It piqued my curiosity.
 So, as I had a visa run/border crossing to do, I decided to get on my bike and investigate.